 Four region, recirculating model for the O2-CO2 transport, exchange and metabolism.
 Based on Dash 2006 paper.
-Computes dissolved O2 and CO2 from total O2 and CO2 (TO2 and TCO2) using Dash et al. 2016 routine and Christmas 2017 O2/CO2 solubility algorithm.
-Gas exchange with 3 compartment lung used.
-Incorporates calculations for temperature changes based on consumption of O2 in parenchymal tissue region.
+Computes dissolved O2 and CO2 from total O2 and CO2 (TO2 and TCO2) through numerical inversion method using SHbO2CO2_EJAP2016 routine and Christmas 2017 O2/CO2 solubility algorithm.
+Gas exchange with 3 comp lung is used.
+Incorporates Calculations for temperature changes based on consumption of O2 in parenchymal region.

 Model number: 0405

 |Run Model: || Help running a JSim model.|

 MacOS: Adjust "System Preferences" -> "Security & Privacy" to allow Java JSim jnlp app to execute.